 What Types of Skin Cancer Are There?

 Most people out there have probably heard of melanoma.
 Despite its ownership of a relatively small percentage of total skin cancer occurrences, it accounts for over 75% of all skin cancer related deaths, making it by far the most deadly.
 But melanoma is only one of several types of skin cancer that, combined, account for over 2 million new cases per year.
-This knowledge inevitably gives rise to a common question among residents in Conroe and The Woodlands: “what types of skin cancer are there?”
+This knowledge inevitably gives rise to a common question among residents: “what types of skin cancer are there?”

 Non-Melanoma and Melanoma Categories